 People are so important to science.
 We see the need for a diversity of input to turn early insights into stable evidence that can support advancements in medicine.
 There is an urgent need for more rapid mechanisms to foster this transition.
 Open approaches can help here – and they can also lead to a host of other issues.
 This year, the Assembly will acknowledge and evaluate existing open systems – and look to the future that we want to be creating.

 Recognizing that our community is large and distributed, we will be livestreaming the Assembly presentations starting at 9 a.m.
 PST on July 25.
 The agenda is available at sageassembly.org.
-Sign up for the livestream here.
+The livestream will be available on this channel.
 We hope to see you there!